-James: I definitely share Julie's view-it is a global issue and it's quite evident in Asia as well.
+James: It is a global issue and it's quite evident in Asia as well.
 Although trade activity in China has been encouraging, with strong shipments to developed markets including the U.S. and Europe, bottleneck constraints remain high.
 Some of the increases in nominal exports are surely owed to steep price increases.
 But over the next few quarters, we expect COVID-related backups at some Chinese ports to fade.
 In Japan, auto-related firms are pointing to production cutbacks from persistent semiconductor shortages and noted difficulties in getting parts from Southeast Asia.
 So that problem is not going away any time soon.